hdshea/MIMIC3db/README.md

 1.  you are in the base directory of an RStudio project that has a `tests` directory defined in it,
-2.  you have loaded you have loaded the SQL scripts from [this GitHub directory](https://github.com/hdshea/MIMIC3db/tree/main/inst/sql) into the `tests` directory, and
+2.  you have loaded the SQL scripts from [this GitHub directory](https://github.com/hdshea/MIMIC3db/tree/main/inst/sql) into the `tests` directory, and
 3.  you have loaded the MIMIC-III v1.4 data files into the `tests`